 What we don’t: Doesn’t dry quickly and breathability falls short in hot weather.

-Not everyone likes to wear traditional nylon hiking pants on the trail, and uber-comfortable and stretchy leggings (also referred to as tights) are a popular alternative.
+Not everyone likes to wear traditional nylon hiking pants on the trail, and uber-comfortable and stretchy leggings are a popular alternative.
 While your standard “athleisure” designs from brands like Lululemon and Athleta will certainly get the job done, a hiking-specific model offers sizable boosts in performance, convenience, and longevity.
 With a healthy number of options on the market, the Patagonia Pack Out Hike Tights strike us as one of the most well rounded, with a great assortment of storage, soft yet durable materials that hold their shape over time, water-resistant patches at the seat and knees, and a wide elastic waistband that stays in place and limits bunching and friction under a pack.

 See the Patagonia Pack Out Hike Tights

-5. Arc’teryx Gamma Pant ($180)
+5. Arc’teryx Gamma Pant ($200)

 Arc'teryx Gamma women's hiking pantsCategory: Performance